JunetaeKim/PythonClass/README.md

 ## Computer programming language for A.I.
 (AE5002)

 Welcome to the repository for the Computer Programming Language for AI (AE5002) course, offered by the Graduate School of Cancer Science and Policy (GCSP).
-The course is led by Assistant Professor Junetae Kim.
+The course is led by Associate Professor Junetae Kim.
 The primary aim of this repository is to assist students in learning Python programming through lecture notes and practical exercises.

 ### Course Objectives